totya24/bitfejek/README.md

-## Bitfejek blog.hu template
+## Bitfejek blog template - WORK IN PROGRESS

-The main template of http://bitfejek.blog.hu blog.
+The main template of bitfejek blog.